The Future is Female

-In this program, Cahill traces the life cycle of the Chaconne, from the Baroque period to the present day.
-She will follow the trajectory of this compositional form from the music of Handel, through that of Stefan Wolpe, Élizabeth Jacquet de la Guerre, Carl Nielsen, François Couperin, Henry Purcell, and Sofia Gubaidulina, to the present with premiere performances of a piece by composer Danny Clay, written for Cahill.
+In this program, Sarah Cahill traces the life cycle of the Chaconne, from the Baroque period to the present day.
+She will follow the trajectory of this compositional form from the music of Handel, Purcell, François Couperin, and Élizabeth Jacquet de la Guerre; through the 20th century chaconnes of Stefan Wolpe, Carl Nielsen, Germaine Tailleferre, and Sofia Gubaidulina; to the present with premiere performances of a new chaconne, Still Cycles, by young San Francisco-based composer Danny Clay, written for Cahill.

-Mystical Tone is an exploration of mysticism and music in the early 20th century, including Scriabin’s last preludes and Vers la flamme, Dane Rudhyar’s Granites and Stars, three preludes by Ruth Crawford, Henry Cowell’s The Banshee, and classical works “dictated” to the spiritualist Rosemary Brown.
-Inspired by Theosophy, astrology, and Transcendentalism, these composers were especially intrigued by the strong connection between dissonance and spirituality.
+The Mystical Tone is an exploration of mysticism and music in the early 20th century.
+The program features Scriabin’s last preludes and Vers la flamme, Dane Rudhyar’s Granites and Stars, three preludes by Ruth Crawford, Henry Cowell’s The Banshee, Erik Satie’s Trois sonneries de la rose+croix, classical works “dictated” to the spiritualist Rosemary Brown, and more.
+Inspired by Theosophy, astrology, and Transcendentalism, these composers were especially intrigued by the strong connection between dissonance and spirituality

 Sarah Cahill and Regina Schaffer offer several four-hand and duo piano programs, including the four-hand compositions of Terry Riley, which Cahill commissioned; regional premieres of 100 30-Second Pieces by Evan Ziporyn; and recent works by Lois V Vierk, Gavin Bryars, David Borden, and Kyle Gann, along with rarely performed gems by Johanna Beyer and Virgil Thomson.